Giskard-AI/giskard-hub/script-docs/index.rst

 .. tip::
    **⚖️ Unsure about the difference between Open Source and Hub?**

-   Check out our :doc:`/start/comparison` guide to learn more about the differnt features.
+   Check out our :doc:`/start/comparison` guide to learn more about the different features.

 Open research
 -------------